Streaming Approach to Quadratic Covariation Estimation Using Financial Ultra-High-Frequency Data: Introduction

-One way to deal with the market microstructure noise is to sample the price process at lower frequencies and find the optimal trade-off between the bias due to noise and precision (see \citealp{Ait-Sahalia2005, Zhang2005, Bandi2008a}).
-A better way is to utilize estimators robust to the noise with the full dataset.
-There are three dominant approaches in non-parametric estimation of quadratic variation: \emph{subsampling} (see \citealp{Zhang2005, Zhang2006, Nolte2012, Ait-Sahalia2011}), \emph{autocovariance combining} (see \citealp{Barndorff-Nielsen2008, Barndorff-Nielsen2009}) and \emph{pre-averaging} (see \citealp{Jacod2009, Hautsch2013, Jacod2015}).
-These estimators have different motivations but very similar structure in the end. \cite{Sun2006} and \cite{Andersen2011} show that the \emph{multi-scale estimator} of \cite{Zhang2006} based on subsampling and the \emph{flat-top realized kernel estimator} of \cite{Barndorff-Nielsen2008} based on autocovariance combining can be expressed in a quadratic form.
-Furthermore, it can be shown that the \emph{pre-averaging estimator} of \cite{Jacod2009} has also the quadratic form structure.
-Finally, when assuming a specific model for the price process, a parametric approach for the volatility estimation can also be adopted (see \citealp{Ait-Sahalia2005, Ait-Sahalia2010, Xiu2010, Holy2018d}).
-Precise estimation of volatility is the cornerstone of \emph{derivative pricing} (see e.g.\ \citealp{Bandi2008b}) and \emph{risk management} (see e.g.\ \citealp{Zikes2015}).
+One way to deal with market microstructure noise is to sample the price process at lower frequencies and find the optimal trade-off between precision and the bias due to this noise (see \citealp{Ait-Sahalia2005, Zhang2005, Bandi2008a}).
+A better way is to retain the entire dataset but use estimators that are robust to the noise.
+There are three dominant approaches in the non-parametric estimation of the quadratic variation: subsampling (see \citealp{Zhang2005, Zhang2006, Nolte2012, Ait-Sahalia2011}), autocovariance combining (see \citealp{Barndorff-Nielsen2008, Barndorff-Nielsen2009}) and pre-averaging (see \citealp{Jacod2009, Hautsch2013, Jacod2015}).
+These estimators have different motivations but very similar structure in the end. \cite{Sun2006} and \cite{Andersen2011} show that the multi-scale estimator of \cite{Zhang2006} based on subsampling and the flat-top realized kernel estimator of \cite{Barndorff-Nielsen2008} based on autocovariance combining can be expressed as a quadratic form.
+Furthermore, it can be shown that the pre-averaging estimator of \cite{Jacod2009} also has the structure of a quadratic form.
+Finally, when assuming a specific model for the price process, a parametric approach to estimating the volatility can also be adopted (see \citealp{Ait-Sahalia2005, Ait-Sahalia2010, Xiu2010, Holy2018d}).